 Craving a delicous chili?
-This electric pressure cooker pulled pork chili will hit the spot.
+This electric pressure cooker pulled pork chili recipe will hit the spot.

-- 2-3 lb. boneless pork shoulder roast, cut into 3" chunks
+- 2-3 pounds boneless pork shoulder roast, cut into 3" chunks

 - 1 yellow onion, diced